 Decluttering toys is a monumental task for any parent, but it’s made even harder by all of the “junk” that can invade kids’ lives on a regular basis.
-Goodie bags, prizes, and kids’ meal surprises, trips to the dentist, and rewards given out for merely existing.
-My kids refer to it as “treasure,” and I call it “cheap plastic crap.”
-If you have kids with too many toys, you know what I mean.
-And you probably hate it as much as I do!
+Goodie bags, prizes, kids’ meal surprises, trips to the dentist, and rewards given out for merely existing…it accumulates quick!

 My approach to decluttering toys, and helping my kids avoid a junk addiction, has been a long, slow process with many shades of gray.
 It’s involved laying a lot of groundwork, having a lot of conversations, and giving my kids the tools to (hopefully) make good choices for themselves as they continue to mature.

-If you gradually employ these suggestions, however, I think you’ll see a definite payoff, too.
+If you gradually employ these suggestions, however, I think you’ll see a definite payoff.
 Maybe not today, but someday soon.

 3) Buy some high quality toys.

 I’m not implying that you should only buy high quality toys, just that you should buy some.
 When my girls were younger, they didn’t know the difference between $100 hand-carved wooden blocks and a cardboard box.